 Devon Energy Corp.
-(DVN), WPX Energy Inc. and other natural gas liquids producers may report second- quarter earnings below analysts’ estimates as tumbling prices harm companies that ramped up output seeking shelter from natural-gas markets.
+(DVN:US), WPX Energy Inc. and other natural gas liquids producers may report second- quarter earnings below analysts’ estimates as tumbling prices harm companies that ramped up output seeking shelter from natural-gas markets.

 “It’s a massive decline in prices,” Thomas Driscoll, a New York-based analyst for Barclays Plc, said of natural gas liquids in a phone interview yesterday.
 “People are a little bit behind in their estimates” for revenue.